 For a gift guide that’s not-so-gendered, visit Think Geek.
 Fitz sent in links to the “For Him” and “For Her” pages on the site.
 The gift guide is gendered, then, as opposed to being organized in some other way, but the suggested presents aren’t as strongly gendered as we see elsewhere.
 Not only is there some overlap, but things like bacon-flavored chapstick and a pizza cutter in the shape of the Star Trek enterprise are suggested for women and things like cupcake-flavored mints and mini stuffed microbes are suggested for men.
 So, it’s no gender-free panacea, but it’s less binary than we’re used to.

 For gendered Christmas gift guides from previous years, see Gift Giving with Gender Stereotypes, More Gender Gift Giving and Advertising, Another Gendered Gift Guide, and more Gendered Gift Guides.
-Sorry about the repetitive, boring post titles… but gender stereotypes are, in fact, repetitive and boring!!!Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter, Facebook, and Instagram.
+Sorry about the repetitive, boring post titles… but gender stereotypes are, in fact, repetitive and boring!!!Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.